-You must register with this site and request attorney access before completing an application.
+You must register for an attorney account before completing an application.

 How to Become a Court-Appointed Attorney

-Being a court-appointed attorney is a two-part process.
+Being a court appointed attorney is a two-part process.
 Every year you must apply to be on the list, and then once approved, you must complete a contract with the Justice Administrative Commission (JAC) for payment.
-The 22/23 year begins on July 1, 2022.
-We will accept applications for 22/23 from May 26, 2022 through April 30, 2023.
-We are no longer accepting applications for 21/22.
-All new applications and renewals are done online.
-If you are a new applicant, to complete an online application, you must first create a Twelfth Circuit Account.
-If you have previously created an account and requested attorney access you can proceed directly to the application page.
+The 2025/26 year begins July 1, 2025.
+We will accept applications for 25/26 from April 14, 2025, through August 31, 2026.
+We will no longer accept 24/25 applications after April 14, 2025.

 Once your Twelfth Circuit Account is created, you must request attorney access.
 To request attorney access, make sure you are logged into the site.
 Once logged in you will see your name at the top right side of the page.
 Follow the link to the My Profile page and select the Manage Profile tab.
 Enter your bar number and the email address registered with your Florida Bar account, then select the “Request Attorney Access to Site” button.
 An email with an activation link will be sent to the email address supplied.
 Select the activation link to receive attorney access.

-Create a Twelfth Circuit Account Request Attorney Access Submit Application
+Create a Twelfth Circuit Attorney Account Submit Application

-You can now apply online.
-If you want to ensure that your name will be on the court appointed list on July 1st, please make sure your application is submitted to us online by June 15th.
-This ensures that it will be included with our first submission of approved names to the JAC and the Clerk of Court.
+If you want to ensure your name will be on the court appointed list on July 1st, please submit your application by May 30, 2025.
+This ensures your name will be included with our first submission of approved names to the JAC and the Clerk of Court.

-The JAC has indicated that it will upload the names sent by Court Administration after June 16th.
-Once that’s complete, the JAC will send you an email that the contracts are available for execution online.
+The JAC has indicated it will upload the names sent by Court Administration no later than July 1st.
+Once that’s complete, the JAC will email you that the contracts are available for execution.

 Certification Requirements for Court Appointed Attorneys (follows JAC case codes)

 Not sure how to get started?
-Watch our self help videos on How to Create a 12th Circuit Account and How to Get Attorney Access.
+Watch our self help video on How to Register for Attorney Access.